 What is premenstrual syndrome (PMS)?

-Menstruation is when you have your period.
-Premenstrual means occurring before your period.
-Premenstrual syndrome (PMS) is the set of physical and mental symptoms you may have around the time of your period.
+Premenstrual syndrome (PMS) is the set of physical and mental symptoms you may have around the time of your menstrual period.
 The symptoms bother some women more than others.

 PMS may be partly caused by changes in your hormone levels during your menstrual cycle